Mohammad Hadi Mofatteh

+Early life

+Sources dispute Mohammad Hadi Mofatteh's birthdate and place.
+He was either born in 1966 in the Iranian city of Qom or on 9 April 1967 in Hamburg, West Germany.
+He is the son of Mohammad Mofatteh (born 1928), a religious scholar and professor at the University of Tehran.
+His father was assassinated by Forghan group in front of the building of Theology department of Tehran University in 1979.

 Studying and teaching

-He studied primary education in Tehran, in 1984 received his diploma in the field of mathematics.
-He studied electrical engineering at the University of Tehran. and later came to theology.
-After studying theology, He studied his master program in the Quran and Hadith science at the Usul Al Deen College of Qom from 1996 to 2000 and his professors were Allameh Sayyed Murtaza Asgari and Ayatollah Mohammad Hadi Marefat, and studied in the period from 2003 to 2008 his Ph.D. in Quran and Hadith science at Usul Al Deen College and his lecturers were Dr. Seyyed Mohammad Baqir Hojati and Ayatollah Marefat. he received his doctorate with the work Quran and Nahj al-Balagha on the realm of religious government and sovereignty right, a thesis on the derivation of theories of governance from the Quran and Nahj al-Balāgha. he teaches at the theological college of Qom.
+Mofatteh's primary education was undertaken in Tehran, and in 1984 received he received a diploma in mathematics.
+He studied electrical engineering at the University of Tehran, and later theology.
+After studying theology, he studied his master's program in the Quran and Hadith science at the Usul Al-Deen College of Qom from 1996 to 2000 his professors were Allameh Sayyed Murtaza Asgari and Ayatollah Mohammad Hadi Marefat, and studied in the period from 2003 to 2008 his Ph.D. in Quran and Hadith science at Usul Al-Deen College and his lecturers were Dr. Seyyed Mohammad Baqir Hojati and Ayatollah Marefat. he received his doctorate with the work Quran and Nahj al-Balagha on the realm of religious government and sovereignty right, a thesis on the derivation of theories of governance from the Quran and Nahj al-Balāgha. he teaches at the theological college of Qom.

 He studied high school and college and attended courses in Tehran's seminary.
-His professors were Seyed Ali Hashemi Golpayegani, Seyyed Hassan Mostafavi, Sayyid Hossein Mostafavi and Dr. Abolghasem Gorgi in the fields of Jurisprudence, Principles, and Philosophy.
+His professors were Seyed Ali Hashemi Golpayegani, Seyyed Hassan Mostafavi, Sayyid Hossein Mostafavi, and Dr. Abolghasem Gorgi in the fields of Fiqh, principles of Islamic jurisprudence, and philosophy.

-He studied in the Qom Seminary to complete the high level courses and his professors were Sayyid Ali Mohaghegh Damad, Hasanzadeh Amoli, Hasan Ghadiri, Etemadi, Reza Ostadi, and Ali Mohammadi Khorasani.
+He studied in the Qom Seminary to complete the high-level courses and his professors were Sayyid Ali Mohaghegh Damad, Hasanzadeh Amoli, Hasan Ghadiri, Etemadi, Reza Ostadi, and Ali Mohammadi Khorasani.
 He studied lessons on jurisprudence and principles in Tehran's Seminary with the Great Ayatollahs Seyyed Ali Khamenei and Hajj Aqa Mojtaba Tehrani.
 After returning to Qom, he studied jurisprudence, the principles and philosophy of the Great Ayatollahs Fazel Lankarani, Shabiri Zanjani, Javadi Amoli, Vahid Khorasani, and Moemen Qomi.

 He taught high levels in the Qom Seminary with several courses in jurisprudence and philosophy, and since the academic year of 2012 he has been teaching outside jurisprudence (highest level in jurisprudence) in the Qom Seminary.

-Professor Mohammad Hadi Mofatteh has been promoted to Associate Professor of Quran and Hadith Science since October 2008 and has been promoted to professorship in February 2014.
-In addition to teaching at this university, he also teaches at Qom Azad University, Religion and Theology faculty, Usul Al Deen College, faculty of Quran and Hadith, Imam Khomeini Specialized University, Higher School of Interpretation, Quran University of Science and Education, and Farhangian University bachelor's degree, master's degree and doctorate degrees.
+Professor Mohammad Hadi Mofatteh has been promoted to Associate Professor of Quran and Hadith Science since October 2008 and in February 2014.
+In addition to teaching at this university, he also teaches at Qom Azad University, Religion and Theology faculty, Usul Al-Deen College, faculty of Quran and Hadith, Imam Khomeini Specialized University, Higher School of Interpretation, Quran University of Science and Education, and Farhangian University bachelor's degree, master's degree and doctorate degrees.
 So far, the guidance and consultant of the dissertations of Ph.D. and master's degrees have been numerous for him.

-His Family

-Mohammad Hadi Mofatteh is the son of Mohammad Mofatteh (1928–1979), who was a religious scholar and professor at the University of Tehran and was one of the great thinkers who assassinated by Forghan group in front of the building of Theology department of Tehran University.